 Additionally, the Department of Internal Medicine and Neurology is a fundamental part of the Neuroscience Institute, a joint venture between Premier Health and Wright State University.
 The Neuroscience Institute has talented, NIH-funded neuroscientists on the Wright State University campus, including a team-awarded two prestigious Program Project Grants totaling more than $9 million from the National Institute of Neurological Disorders and Stroke, some of whom are included on the faculty of the Neurology Residency Program.
 Faculty from the Neuroscience Institute will assist in providing basic neuroscience education to our residents and provide research opportunities for the residents.

 All applications should be submitted through the Electronic Residency Application Service (ERAS).
 Interviews are scheduled by invitation.
 Residency positions are filled through the match.

-International graduate applicants will not be considered for interview without results of USMLE Steps 1, 2 and CS.
-The candidate must be Educational Commission for Foreign Medical Graduates (ECFMG) certification eligible to be considered for interview, and certification must be complete before your first day of residency.
+International graduate applicants will not be considered for an interview without results of USMLE Steps 1, 2 and CS.
+The candidate must be Educational Commission for Foreign Medical Graduates (ECFMG) certification eligible to be considered for an interview, and certification must be completed before your first day of residency.